You’ve spent months planning your dream wedding in the perfect outdoor setting. But what if the forecast calls for rain on your big day?

 Keep everyone in the loop

-If there’s any chance of rain, it’s important to let everyone involved in the wedding and your guests know about your backup plan.
-This is where a wedding website can really come in handy!
-If it looks like rain in the days leading to your wedding, you can tell everyone about the change of venue and to come prepared for rainy weather and muddy ground.
+If there’s any chance of rain, it’s essential to let everyone involved in the wedding and your guests know about your backup plan.
+This is where a wedding website can come in handy!
+If it looks like rain in the days leading to your wedding, you can tell everyone about the change of venue and come prepared for rainy weather and muddy ground.
 If you’re getting married during a month that’s particularly prone to inclement weather, consider including a card in your invitations that lets all your guests know the rainy day plan.

 Talk to your vendors

 When you interview potential vendors for your big day, ask about how rain would affect their plans.
 Be sure to get in touch with all your vendors a few days before the wedding if the forecast is looking gray.
 Rain may require some of them to adjust their schedules or make changes to their preparations.
 So, an advance notice is definitely appreciated.
 Don’t worry about your photos, rainy days actually create some really magical and unique wedding images.

 Plan your day as if it will rain

 Take time to consider how rain would affect every aspect of your wedding and plan accordingly after all, you’re better safe than sorry.
 Having a plan in place for inclement weather will save you a lot of stress if it does rain the day of.
 Think about everything, from your guests’ arrival to your ceremony details.
 Build a schedule with plenty of wiggle room and accommodations for an unexpected rainfall.

 Prepare for rain with umbrellas in your wedding colors or matching rainboots for the bridesmaids.
 Colorful accessories will make for fun photos and will help keep the rain from ruining all the carefully-done hairdos and makeup.

 Think about the little things